top of page

 We then returned to our hotel to prepare for the evening's activities.

-RESTAURANTE TERETE Calle Lucrecia Arana 17, 26200 Haro, La Rioja +34 941 31 00 23 Quote "Never had lamb this fabulous and fairly sure we never will outside of this place.
-Family run, top-notch service; clearly a local tradition".
-Outside of the closed restaurant, we met a couple of Americans who were also hoping to eat there.
-Instead, they came with us and we finally ended up here.
+RESTAURANTE TERETE Calle Lucrecia Arana 17, 26200 Haro, La Rioja +34 941 31 00 23 Quote: "Never had lamb this fabulous and fairly sure we never will outside of this place.
+Family run, top-notch service; a local tradition".
+Outside the closed Restaurant, we met a couple of Americans hoping to eat there.
+Instead, they came with us, and we finally ended up here.

-HOTEL ARROPE Calle Virgen de la Vega 31, 26200 Haro, La Rioja +34 941 30 40 25 This is a hotel opposite Hotel Los Agustinos with a modern restaurant serving traditional dishes.
+HOTEL ARROPE Calle Virgen de la Vega 31, 26200 Haro, La Rioja +34 941 30 40 25 This hotel is opposite Hotel Los Agustinos and has a modern Restaurant serving traditional dishes.

-Conejo con Arroz (rabbit with rice) Ravioli de Cangrejo (crab ravioli) Cochinillo a Baja tem (slow-cooked suckling pig)
+Conejo con Arroz (rabbit with rice) Ravioli de Cangrejo (crab ravioli) Cochinillo a Baja team (slow-cooked suckling pig)

 Cabrito Asado (roast kid goat)